This Seminar is planned for 12 Continuing Education Credit Hours

 Uniworld is committed to building a fleet of ships that represents the absolute best in luxury river cruising, combining quality craftsmanship with high-tech innovations and custom-designed interiors.
 Their second Super Ship, S.S.
 Catherine, continues this proud tradition of excellence with sumptuous materials and meticulous attention to detail.
 The vessel’s opulent interiors include a two-story lobby with a specially commissioned Murano glass chandelier and whimsical life-size glass horse.

-Cruise the Rhône and Saône rivers from Avignon to Lyon
+7-Night Cruise Avignon to Lyonon the Rhône and Saône rivers

 Follow in the footsteps of Van Gogh, Cézanne and Gauguin on this exquisite journey through southern France; the same beautiful countryside and culture that inspired the masters will now inspire you.